jackd1801/jackd1801.github.io/content/media/Books.md

 Pop Internationalism by Paul Krugman

+### Geopolitics

+Prisoners of Geography by Tim Marshall

+The Chip War by Chris Miller

-### Business
+### Autobiography

-Bad Blood by John Carreyrou

 Shoe Dog by Phil Knight

-The Chip War by Chris Miller
+Surely You're Joking Mr. Feynman! by Richard Feynman

+And Away... by Bob Mortimer

-### Misc.
+### Other

 The Big Ones by Lucy Jones

-Surely You're Joking Mr. Feynman! by Richard Feynman

 Date-onomics by John Birger

-And Away... by Bob Mortimer

 Spike by Jeremy Farrar

-Prisoners of Geography by Tim Marshall
+Bad Blood by John Carreyrou

 Factfulness by Hans Rosling